rust-lang/rust/rfc.md

 it's important to proceed carefully and incrementally.
 The following plan is suggested:

-* RFC discussion about the theoretical feasibility of the proposal.
+* RFC discussion about the theoretical feasibility of the proposal, and the best representation representation for the syntax tree.

 * Implementation of the proposal as a completely separate crates.io crate, by refactoring existing libsyntax source code to produce a